AdrienVannson/doreisa-internship/report/report.typ

 More importantly, if enough iterations are prepared in advance, the execution time no longer depends on the number of chunks per node.

+== _In transit_ analytics

+Until now, we considered that the simulation nodes were also in charge of analysing the data.
+Performing the analysis _in situ_ -- directly on the machine producing the data -- can be a good solution, especially in situations where the simulation code runs on the GPU of the machine.
+In this case, it usually lets the CPU cores idle, so they can be used by the analytics for free.
+Other simulations don't actually need all the cores of the machine, letting the other cores available for the analytics.

+However, some simulations run only on CPU, and performing the analysis of the data on the same machine would disturbe it in an unacceptable manner. _In transfer_ analytics help solving this problem by sending the data to other machines dedicated to the analysis.
+The simulation is paused during a short time, only to send the data to the analytics machines.

 == Conclusion

 Thanks to the various improvements presented in the previous sections, Doreisa became a system able to execute task graphs containing tens of thousands of tasks on clusters composed of hundreds of nodes, with very good performance.